 Types of Fuse Boxes

-Technically, a fuse box contains fuses, and a breaker panel contains circuit breakers.
+Before understanding your residential fuse box in your home, it is critical to understand that a fuse box can use fuses or breakers.
+Technically, a fuse box contains disposable fuses to protect circuits from shorting out and overloading, and a breaker panel contains circuit breakers.
 Still, many homeowners refer to their service panel as a “fuse box,” even if there are breakers inside.
 However, there is a distinct difference that is important to understand.

 Fuse boxes use disposable fuses to safeguard the circuit from overloading and shorting out.
 To shut off power to a particular circuit, you must physically remove the fuse.
 It’s also possible for fuses to blow, requiring you to replace them before the power will work on that circuit again.